 Strata short-term rental bylaws

-Some strata corporations have bylaws to limit or ban short-term rentals.
-Effective November 30, 2018 the fine for owners or residents violating a short-term rental strata bylaw can be up to $1,000 a day.
+Strata corporations can have bylaws to limit or ban short-term rentals.
+The fine for owners or residents violating a short-term rental strata bylaw can be up to $1,000 a day.
 Short-term rentals are not the same thing as long-term rentals.
 Long-term rentals are usually governed by the Residential Tenancy Act.

 If a strata corporation and its owners are considering adopting a bylaw to limit or ban short-term rentals it is very helpful to consult with a knowledgeable strata lawyer.
 Short-term rentals are a complex topic and there are many factors to consider.

 The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
 Learn more about the site’s purpose and limits.
-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: January 5, 2021.
+The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: November 26, 2022.